 —Beth Somerford, Editor, Smeuse Poetry

 Anna Kander is a Pushcart Prize-nominated author in the Midwest.
 She trained as a psychotherapist.
 Her first poetry collection is Slide a Mirror to Me (Transcendent Zero, 2017).

 Her contemporary poetry and fiction have also appeared in Gone Lawn, Ellipsis, Leveler, Train, and other magazines, and her speculative poetry has been featured on the back cover of Star*Line, the journal of the Science Fiction & Fantasy Poetry Association.

 Anna writes with her sidekick, a fearless blue fish who doesn’t realize he’s only one inch tall.
-She also loves chai tea, kindness, and snarky advice.
+She loves chai tea, kindness, and snarky advice.